Trump dismisses London protests, says he would have sued EU over Brexit

-The news conference came a day after the president and his family met with members Britain's royal family, including Queen Elizabeth II, who hosted a state banquet for him at Buckingham Palace on Monday night.
+The news conference came a day after the president and his family met with members Britain's royal family, including the Queen, who hosted a state banquet for him at Buckingham Palace on Monday night.

 In a line that might refer to Brexit as much as transatlantic relations, she said, "I've always believed that cooperation and compromise are the basis" of relationships.